Dr Jon Stone

 Lecturer

-Jon is a Lecturer in Creative Writing, and Course Leader for ARU's MA Creative Writing and MA Creative Writing and Publishing.
+Jon is a Lecturer in Creative Writing, and Course Leader for ARU's MA Creative Writing.

 Jon is a poet and poetry editor interested in hybrid and ludic literary forms, interactive fiction and collaborative writing.
 He is a co-director of Sidekick Books, a small press with a focus on multi-author mixed-genre anthologies.